vaultkeeperirl-design/Beacon/Documentation/ARCHITECTURE.md

 - **Encryption:** WebRTC is encrypted by default (DTLS/SRTP).
 - **Identity:** Public keys / Crypto-wallets (Planned).
 - **Anonymity:** Peers see IP addresses of neighbors (inherent to P2P).
 We are transparent about this.
 Use a VPN if you are paranoid.

-## NO FREELOADERS
-The architecture enforces contribution.
-If you don't upload, your download speed is throttled by the swarm.